 Ambulatory EHR systems have the advantage of making it easier for physicians to track a patient’s medical records and long-term care.
 Physicians use these systems to collect detailed, specific information about each patient, providing complete documentation of their personal health records.
 The history documented includes injuries, diagnoses, treatments, prescriptions, visits and much more.
 This comprehensive database helps physicians see the big medical picture, which in turn makes future diagnosis easier.

-Although both ambulatory and inpatient require certification, the criteria for each is different, as you might expect.
 Inpatient EHR certification focuses mostly on orders and medication management.
 The features required to fulfill this need include electronic medication administration records and medication reconciliation.
 Ambulatory EHR certification, on the other hand, requires more patient-centric capabilities.
-For example, ePrescribing, patient reminders, clinical summaries and timely access are just a few of ambulatory EHR certification requirements.
+For example, ePrescribing, patient reminders, clinical summaries and timely access are just a few ambulatory EHR certification requirements.

 There are, however, several similarities between the two types of certifications.
-As with most healthcare systems, security and note taking are high priorities, as are drug-to-drug and drug-to-allergy interaction checks.
-Additionally, physician support in the form of computerized provider order entry (CPOE) and clinical decision support are required for both certifications.
+As with most healthcare systems, security and note taking are high priorities.
+This is also the case with drug-to-drug and drug-to-allergy interaction checks, privacy and security standards, medication lists, and allergy lists.
+Additionally, physician support in the form of computerized provider order entry (CPOE) and clinical decision support are often required for both certifications.

-So after all this information, which system do you think will work best?
-If you’re a single practice, an ambulatory EHR system may be perfect.
+So after all this information with regard to ambulatory vs inpatient, which system do you think will work best for you?
+If you’re a single practice, an ambulatory electronic health records system may be perfect.
 If you’re a part of a chain of practices, you could probably use either ambulatory or inpatient EHR.
 And if you’re a hospital or a chain of hospitals, you probably want to implement both.
-However, all that matters is what your particular healthcare business needs.